DataDog/datadog-signing-keys/README.md

 The `datadog-signing-keys` package carries currently active public signing keys that Datadog uses to sign APT repository metadata and DEB packages.
-Having this package installed makes all the included keys trusted by APT and allows for checking package-level signatures by `debsig-verify`.
+Installing this package makes all the included keys trusted by APT and allows for checking package-level signatures by `debsig-verify`.

 Updating this package regularly will ensure presence of new keys prior